PennTURBO/Turbo-Documentation/index.md

 PennTURBO has its own [application ontology](turbo-ontology.md), which is based on the Ontology for Biobanking and uses OBO Foundry terms wherever possible.

 Additionally, the the PennTURBO graph imports several OBO foundry ontologies are imported in their entirety.
-THat enables tasks such as [mapping ICD codes to disease classes](ICD_disease_associations.md).
+That enables tasks such as [mapping ICD codes to disease classes](ICD_disease_associations.md).

 ____

-## Under Construction

-### Technology
+## Technology

 The PennTURBO group has developed a technology stack/pipeline that transforms tabular data into semantic triples, which are stored in a Resource Description Framework (RDF) triple store.
 The subjects of those triples are instances of classes present in the TURBO Ontology.